Instant Term GUL & WL Quotes

-Don’t think that if you quit smoking today that you will get non-tobacco rates
+Don’t think that if you stop smoking today that you will get non-tobacco rates tomorrow.

 Depending on the insurance company, the type of tobacco you use, and how often you use tobacco, you still could be considered a tobacco user.

-Most insurance companies need to see consistency and that you have stopped using tobacco products for at least 12 months.
+Most insurance companies need to see consistency and that you have stopped using tobacco or nicotine products for at least 12 months.